lanl/SEPIA/docs/snippets.rst

 Customize and run MCMC
 ----------------------

-After calling `setup_model`, various aspects of the MCMC can be customized prior to doing MCMC.
+After instantiating the `SepiaModel` object, various aspects of the MCMC can be customized prior to doing MCMC.

 Custom start values
 ^^^^^^^^^^^^^^^^^^^